change-metrics/monocle/README.md

 By default docker-compose will fetch the latest published container images.
 Indeed, we produce Docker container images for the master version of Monocle.
-If running master does not git your needs, you could still use the last release by setting the MONOCLE_VERSION to 0.9.0 in the .env file.
+If running master does not fit your needs, you could still use the last release by setting the MONOCLE_VERSION to 0.9.0 in the .env file.
 Please refer to [Configuration of the containers](#configuration-of-the-containers).